“Most kids dream of being a pop star

-Hazell was one of the first artists to work with the top writing and production team of Stock/Aitken/Waterman (who subsequently had over a hundred Top 40 hits) and her recording of What Ever I Do ( Wherever I Go) Provided them with their first all important Top 10 Hit:
+Hazell was one of the first artists to work with the top writing and production team of Stock/Aitken/Waterman (who subsequently had over a hundred Top 40 hits) and her recording of What Ever I Do ( Wherever I Go) provided them with their first all-important Top 10 Hit:

 He asked me what I had in mind for a follow-up.
 He suggested I meet Matt and Mike, who played me the Divine track ‘You Think You’re A Man’ – I loved it! “

 Between then and the end of the 80’s Hazell became a chart regular thanks to singles such as

-- Back In My Arms (no 41)
+• Back In My Arms (#41)

-- No Fool For Love (no41)
+• No Fool For Love (#41)

-• They Say It’s Gonna Rain (no 58)
+• They Say It’s Gonna Rain (#58)

-- Who’s Leaving Who (no 4)
+• Who’s Leaving Who (#4)

-- Turn It Into Love (no21)
+• Turn It Into Love (#21)

-Unlike many of Stock/Aitken/Waterman stable at that time – Hazell Dean achieved massive worldwide success, having chart hits across Europe, South Africa, Australia and the Far East.
+Unlike many of Stock/Aitken/Waterman stable at that time – Hazell Dean achieved massive worldwide success, having chart hits across Europe, South Africa, Australia, and the Far East.

-Along with being voted best female performer in the prestigious Club Mirror Awards and best live performer three times by the Federation of American Dance Club
+Along with being voted best female performer in the prestigious Club Mirror Awards and best live performer three times by the Federation of American DanceClubs.

-The single They Say It’s Gonna Rain became a Miami Anthem and proved to be a massively successful with the Florida dance radio stations.
+The single “They Say It’s Gonna Rain” became a Miami Anthem and proved to be a massively successful with the Florida dance radio stations.

 Since 1991 Hazell has worked on both production and song writing with credits including-

-- Bad Boys Inc (A and M Records)
+• Bad Boys Inc (A and M Records)

-- Upside Down (World Records)
+• Upside Down (World Records)

-- Gemini (EMI Records)
+• Gemini (EMI Records)